nathanielksmith/cadigan/README.md

 far cleaner.
 Also security is hateful as it does not currently support SSL; for srs though you'd probably be running behind nginx or whatever anyway.

+i'm dog-fooding this at [chip the glasses](http://chiptheglasses.com).

 ## roadmap

 in no particular order:

+ * actually caring about performance
  * post scheduling / backdating
  * pagination
  * plugins (site-wide and per-post)